gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "We can see more from up top."

 The steps lay flush against the side of the wall.
-They had been built for the Pilot Angels, not for human beings, so each one was as high as Noxy's knee, and so broad that it took her two strides to cross.
+They had been built for the Pilots, not for human beings, so each one was as high as Noxy's knee, and so broad that it took her two strides to cross.

 Noxy put her left hand on the wall to steady herself each time she